Zahid-Hasan-Jony/Tensorflow_Blood_Cell_Image_Training/README.md

 It will pass like "pip 9.01 from /usr/lib/python3/dist-packages" if properly installed.

 3. Training Section-
-This senction is based on the following (link: https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0 ).
+This section is based on the following (link: https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0 ).
 Basically this link for train flower images.
 Here we are going to train blood cell images so it's better to ignore that link.
-After activate your virtual environment following the video pass all the steps given bellow.
+After activating your virtual environment following the video pass all the steps given below.

 Type on your terminal